-Bathrooms: Each floor has two bathrooms, one for each sex.
+Bathrooms: Each floor houses two bathrooms, one for men and one for women.

 Laundry Facilities: Wallace shares laundry facilities with two other residence halls, 30 Mac and Bigelow Hall.
 There are approximately 6 washers and 6 dryers located in the basement below 30 Mac, located between Bigelow and Wallace.